rithmschool/intermediate_javascript_exercises/ajax_with_jquery_exercise/readme.md

 - A music app with the iTunes or Spotify API
 - A movie search + info app using the OMDB API
 - Endless GIFs with the Giphy API
 - A card game using the Deck of Cards API
 - A random Ron Swanson quote generator
 - A fun word game with the Wordnik API
 - A video search application using the YouTube API
 - A Netflix suggestion with the Netflix Roulette API
 - All the Pokemon or Starwars data you could ever want with the Pokeapi or SWAPI

+If you want to see an example, open up the index.html page in the [Giphy Example](./giphy_example).